Kalnix/fists-of-the-ruby-phoenix-map-remake-by-kalnix/README.md

 # fists-of-the-ruby-phoenix-map-remake-by-kalnix
+Version 2.1.0 Some book 3 maps have now been added, one of which has a macro.

 Version 2.0.0 The module has (finally) been updated for v11 and along with it are the rest of the maps to complete book 2 of the AP.
 Do note a couple of the maps have macros in the macro folder next to the macro bar that will allow for updating of certain scenes depending on what happens in the game.
 It also has a scene for the tournament bracket, thanks to https://twitter.com/Ryokatsudon for letting me use it.

 My FOTRP map remakes for Pathfinder 2nd Edition